-- · extension of manufacturers' Medicaid rebate liability to covered drugs dispensed to individuals who are enrolled in Medicaid managed care organizations; - expansion of eligibility criteria for Medicaid programs by, among other things, allowing states to offer Medicaid coverage to additional individuals and by adding new mandatory eligibility categories for certain individuals with income at or below 133% of the Federal Poverty Level, thereby potentially increasing manufacturers' Medicaid rebate liability; - expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program; - · a new requirement to annually report drug samples that manufacturers and distributors provide to physicians; and - · a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research.
+- extension of manufacturers' Medicaid rebate liability to covered drugs dispensed to individuals who are enrolled in Medicaid managed care organizations; - expansion of eligibility criteria for Medicaid programs by, among other things, allowing states to offer Medicaid coverage to additional individuals and by adding new mandatory eligibility categories for certain individuals with income at or below 133% of the Federal Poverty Level, thereby potentially increasing manufacturers' Medicaid rebate liability; - expansion of the entities eligible for discounts under the Public Health Service pharmaceutical pricing program; - a new requirement to annually report drug samples that manufacturers and distributors provide to physicians; and - a new Patient-Centered Outcomes Research Institute to oversee, identify priorities in, and conduct comparative clinical effectiveness research.

 There remain judicial and congressional challenges to certain aspects of the Affordable Care Act, as well as efforts by the current U.S. presidential administration to amend or repeal of the Affordable Care Act.
 While Congress has not passed repeal legislation, several bills affecting the implementation of certain taxes under the Affordable Care Act have been signed into law.
 For example, the Tax Cuts and Jobs Act of 2017 includes a provision repealing, effective January 1, 2019, the tax-based shared responsibility payment imposed by the Affordable Care Act on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."
 On December 14, 2018, a U.S. District Court Judge in the Northern District of Texas, ruled that the individual mandate is a critical and inseverable feature of the Affordable Care Act, and therefore, because it was repealed as part of the Tax Act, the remaining provisions of the Affordable Care Act are invalid as well.
-The 2020 federal spending package permanently eliminated, effective January 1, 2020, the Affordable Care Act are mandated "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax and, effective January 1, 2021, also eliminates the health insurer tax.
-Additionally, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the Act are invalid as well.
-It is unclear how this decision, future decision, subsequent appeals, if any, and other efforts to repeal and replace the Affordable Care Act will become law, or what impact any such legislation, if any, to repeal or replace the Affordable Care Act will become law, or what impact any such legislation may have on our product candidate.
+The 2020 federal spending package permanently eliminated, effective January 1, 2020, the Affordable Care Act mandated "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax and, effective January 1, 2021, also eliminates the health insurer tax.
+Additionally, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the ACA are invalid as well.
+It is unclear how this decision, future decision, subsequent appeals, if any, and other efforts to repeal and replace the Affordable Care Act will impact the Affordable Care Act and our business.
+Congress may consider other legislation to repeal or replace elements of the Affordable Care Act in the future.
+We cannot predict what legislation, if any, to repeal or replace the Affordable Care Act will become law, or what impact any such legislation may have on our product candidate.